 There are some people who say that you don’t need to have breakfast if you had a big meal the night before.
 The thinking is that you haven’t used up any energy while you were sleep, so you’ve got plenty to burn off in the morning.
 Therefore, breakfast is not needed!
 This, however, may not be correct.
 Your body does, in fact, use up energy when it’s sleeping.
 And in any case, the meal from the night before is not going to see you through until lunchtime!

 It’s better to follow the European way, which is to eat breakfast like a King.
 If you have a breakfast that’s high in nutrition and energy, then you’ll find that you’re flying all the way through to lunchtime.
 You don’t need to get too creative: a big bowl of porridge will do.
+You may want to check out the Best supplements for energy as well so you can make sure your energy is consistent as you make it to lunchtime.

 The Right Approach